 But also, if she had to spend one more night trying to sleep through the frantic squeak of bedsprings, she was going to strangle them both.

 After not anywhere near enough sleep for the second night in a row, Mari borrowed the Nishigoris’ car to pick up Makkachin at the vet with Viktor.
-The Yu-topia supply truck had sufficed when every second could mean the difference between life and death, but a worn-out poodle deserved a smoother drive after her harrowing experience.
+The Yu-topia supply van had sufficed when every second could mean the difference between life and death, but a worn-out poodle deserved a smoother drive after her harrowing experience.

 “Yuuri called after you went to bed,” Viktor said as he buckled his seatbelt.
 If Mari was being charitable, he looked exhausted.
 The uncharitable version was he looked like shit.
 Although the redness had lessened in his eyes, the puffy, dark circles had only gotten worse, and his hair looked like he’d tried to smooth the greasy bedhead with his hand rather than bothering to pick up a comb.
 He’d skipped the sunglasses this morning.
 Probably, Mari thought, because he just didn’t care anymore.